5 Easy No-sew DIY T-Shirt Modifications for a More Feminine Fit

 If you're looking for ways to get supa dupa creative with your t-shirts, here are some fun tutorials I found:

 Do you have any no-sew DIY t-shirt modifications I didn't cover that you love?
 Please share them in the comments!
-This post was originally published in 2021 but due to recent interest, I updated it for 2022!
+This post was originally published in 2021, but I updated it for 2024 due to recent interest!

 A woman with curly hair wearing a plaid blazer holds a green fur coat over her shoulder on a city street.